 Interest on the overdraft will accrue from day to day only on the amount outstanding.
 The interest rate will usually be a fixed margin over the appropriate base rate.
 A margin between 4% and 9% over the base rate is usual.
 Banks will typically charge an overdraft fee and a set-up fee as well.

 Security of Bank Overdraft

-Some lenders will require borrowers to provide collateral in the form of deposits or fixed assets so that their position is secured if something goes wrong.
-A secured overdraft could also benefit from a more favorable pricing than an unsecured overdraft.
-In case the borrower defaults, a bank could seize and liquidate the collateral up the amount owed to the lender.
+Some lenders will require borrowers to provide collateral in the form of deposits or fixed assets to secure their position if something goes wrong.
+A secured overdraft could also benefit from more favorable pricing than an unsecured overdraft.
+In case the borrower defaults, a bank could seize and liquidate the collateral up to the amount owed to the lender.
 In some cases, the bank will also require the borrower to maintain a certain amount of fixed deposit with the bank.

 Term of Overdraft

-Overdraft facilities are usually approved for a short period of time ranging from a few months to a year and they should not be used by companies as a source of long-term financing.
-It should be noted that overdraft facilities are often structured as demand loan giving the lender the right to call, or cancel, the overdraft at any time without further explanation.
+Overdraft facilities are usually approved for a short period of time, ranging from a few months to a year, and companies should not use them as a source of long-term financing.
+It should be noted that overdraft facilities are often structured as demand loans giving the lender the right to call, or cancel, the overdraft at any time without further explanation.